Humane Law Enforcement

 The law specifies that:

-Even if you are confident your dog will stay by your side without a leash, it could still make other dogs uncomfortable and put your dog in danger.
+Even if you are confident your dog will stay by your side without a leash, being off-leash could still make other dogs uncomfortable and put your dog in danger.
 Leash laws are in place to ensure the safety of both dogs and the people who love them.